TheRobBrennan/explore-python-neo4j-graph-data-science/examples/example-01-neo4j-python-example-graph-projection/README.md

 ## Use Neo4j Graph Data Science (GDS) to create an example graph projection

 Let's use the example railway knowledge graph to create our first graph project using Neo4j Graph Data Science (GDS)

-First, update `01-create-a-neo4j-gds-graph-projection-from-the-railway-knowledge-graph.py` to match the credentials to connect to your Neo4j graph database

 ```python
 # 01-create-a-neo4j-gds-graph-projection-from-the-railway-knowledge-graph.py